 Viewers should be warned about Jones’ unflinching portrayal of violence and sexual misbehavior.
 Personally, I found the intensity to be a bit wearying, which made it difficult for me to feel much emotion during the dramatic finale.
 Further, animal lovers should be warned about one horrifying scene of an animal’s death.

-And yet, while the film comes with a caution, it also deserves praise as a memorable tribute to the fierce moral vision of Jones’ storytelling hero — Flannery O’Connor.
+And yet, while the film comes with a caution, it also deserves praise as a memorable tribute to the fierce moral vision of Jones’ storytelling hero — the great Christian storyteller, Flannery O’Connor.

-The level of violence in The Three Burials has more to do with Peckinpah than O’Connor — I think even she would have turned away from Jones’ harsh imagery at times, purposeful as that imagery is.
-Even the toughest moviegoers are likely to become uncomfortable.
-But the film will stick with you.
-It’s a scorching journey alongside stubborn fools as they stumble awkwardly toward grace, or run headlong in the other direction until their sins catch up with them.
+The level of violence in The Three Burials has more to do with Peckinpah than O’Connor — I think even she would have turned away from Jones’ harsh imagery at times, even though it does serve a meaningful purpose in the story.
+I can’t say that it’s an entirely pleasant two hours — but it’ll stick with you.
+It’s a scorching journey alongside stubborn fools like us as they stumble awkwardly toward grace, or run headlong in the other direction until the wages of sin catch up with them.

-Viewers will argue about whether this story reaches a satisfactory conclusion.
-I found one character’s climactic transformation to be confounding and unlikely, driven more by desperation than a real change of heart.
-But the closing moment of the film moved me — an unexpected glimmer of hope that perhaps our endeavors to do the right thing can make a difference.
-Perhaps some of the seeds of grace we scatter on hard ground will occasionally take root.
+Viewers will argue about whether their story reaches a satisfactory conclusion.
+Personally, I found one character’s climactic transformation to be confounding and unlikely, driven more by desperation than a real change of heart.
+But the closing moment of the film is profoundly affecting, an unexpected glimmer of hope that perhaps our endeavors to do the right thing can make a difference — perhaps some of the seeds of grace we scatter on hard ground will occasionally take root.

 * * *